caleb531/imessage-conversation-analyzer/README.md

 #### Filtering

-There are several built-in flags you can use to filter the messages.
+There are several built-in flags you can use to filter messages and attachments.

 - `--from-date`: A start date to filter messages by (inclusive); the format must be ISO 8601-compliant, e.g. YYYY-MM-DD or YYYY-MM-DDTHH:MM:SS